gotonode/compress/docs/PERFORMANCE.md

 #### Results (external data)

+Here are the benchmarking results using the [Calgary corpus](https://en.wikipedia.org/wiki/Calgary_corpus).

+The sizes are in bytes.
+Divide them by 1024 to get kilobytes (kB).

 | file | original | Huffman | LZW | winner |
 | :- | :- | :- | :- | :- |
 | bib | 111261 | 72870 (- 34,51 %) | 53852 (- 51,6 %) | LZW |